[Just look at that icy, smooth surface. . . dig in!]

 Homemade Chocolate Hazelnut Spread (“Notella”)

 The trick to the extra-smooth texture here is using prepared hazelnut butter, which I found on sale.
 Howver, you can make your own: after mixing up smooth hazelnut butter in a food processor, transfer the mixture to a blender and (in very small batches), blend until perfectly smooth and almost liquid.

 1 cup ( 240 ml) natural hazelnut butter, very smooth (the only ingredient should be toasted hazelnuts) OR 2-1/4 cups (520 ml) lightly toasted hazelnuts, skins removed as much as possible

-2 Tbsp plus 2 tsp (40 ml) unsweetened cocoa powder
+2 Tbsp plus 2 tsp (40 ml) unsweetened cocoa powder or raw cacao powder

 1 tsp (5 ml) pure vanilla extract

 30-50 drops vanilla or plain stevia liquid, to your taste (see IMPORTANT NOTE, below)